Do Federal Agencies Actually Use MacBooks?

 Defense and Military Applications

+Probably should have led with this section, honestly.
 The Defense Department has stringent requirements for security and ruggedness.
 While ruggedized Windows machines are more common, there are instances where Macbooks are used for specific tasks requiring higher security protocols.

 Government Contractors Use of Macbooks